PrefectHQ/prefect/docs/concepts/tasks.md

 ```
 </div>

+When you pass a future into a task, we will wait for the upstream task it references to reach a final state before starting the downstream task.

 Futures have a few useful methods.
 For example, [`get_state()`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture.get_state) retrieves the current state of the task run associated with a `PrefectFuture`.

 ```python